Dave

 I’m aware that such projects have been attempted and failed.
 I’m also aware that such a challenging project may not be an ideal start for a budding p2p network researcher.
 With that in mind, I do need a worthy challenge and vision to hold my interest.

-Dave is a protocol for continuously disseminating information in a decentralised, anonymous, and censorship-resistant manner, without the need of a native token or value transaction.
+Dave is a protocol for continuously disseminating information in a decentralised, anonymous, and censorship-resistant manner, without the need for a native token or value transaction.

-Use-cases: Decentralised near-real-time social media applications, serverless forms, communication layer for any decentralised application.
+Use-cases: Decentralised social media applications, serverless forms, communication layer for any decentralised application.

 Design

 The protocol is designed around a single message format with an enumerated operation code.
-There are 4 operation codes, as follows; GETPEER, PEER, DAT, GET.
+There are 4 operation codes, as follows; GETPEER, PEER, PUT, GET.

 GETPEER & PEER Messages